LucasDelfino92/morrowindsharp/setup.md

 ## MOD ORGANIZER 2

 **Mod Organizer 2** is one of the best mod managers out there, offering lots of quality of life conveniences that make modding an easy and quick process.
-The most popular alternative, and widely considered to be THE best Morrowind mod manager, is **Wrye Mash**.
-However, I'm an animal of habit, and I’ve found that it isn’t anywhere near as immediately intuitive as Mod Organizer 2 is.

-> The use of Nexus Mod Manager or Vortex is absolutely discouraged.
-These mod managers aren't anywhere near as powerful, and they are more trouble than it's worth.
+The most popular alternative, widely considered to be the best one, is **Wrye Mash**.
+However, I’ve found that it isn’t anywhere near as intuitive as Mod Organizer 2 is.
+Just make sure you avoid Nexus Mod Manager or Vortex (these mod managers aren't anywhere near as powerful, and they are more trouble than it's worth).

-My experience with Mod Organizer 2 is not a complete one, as I use it ONLY for installing mods.
-This means I do not use it to download my mods (for instance) which I've heard can cause issues for its users.
-With that in mind, you are absolutely free to switch to Wrye Mash (again, the best alternative).
-But as long as you use it for mod installation and nothing else, Mod Organizer 2 will work fine for Morrowind.
+I advise you to use Mod Organizer 2 for mod installation *only*.
+Don't use it to download mods: always download mods manually by going to Nexus, Morrowind Modding History, and other modding sites.

 [**Mod Organizer 2**](https://www.nexusmods.com/skyrimspecialedition/mods/6194)